eosband/Glass-classification/README.md

 **About**

 A data science project to classify glass types based on elemental composition.
-See the project
+Walks through thirteen steps of data analysis to classify this dataset.
+See the project notebook for specifics.

 **Instructions**